Botanic Gardens Highlights

 Take a self-guided tour

-If you’d prefer to wonder about on your own among the figs and the foliage, the Garden app will enhance the experience.
-It features self-guided tours, historical information and search tools as well as up to date information on exhibitions and events.
+If you’d prefer to wonder about on your own among the figs and the foliage, the Interactive Map will help guide your experience.

 For a non-tech way to wander and learn, The Little Book of Walks is available in the Garden Shop.
 It features five self-guided walks especially for visitors who would like to see the sights at their leisure.